slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about the things you can delegate vs. the things that only you can do.
 If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.'*

-> *'Productivity is different from workflow engineering.'*

 For that you need to [communicate](#on-communication).
+Hints:

-> *'Spend one hour a day just talking to your people and everything will be OK.'*
+- Spend one hour a day just talking to your people and everything will be OK.
+- Start a meeting with an overachieving question: «how can we raise sales by 12%?»

-> *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius*
+> *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*

-> *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

 Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

 How to give feedback?
-- Ask instead of telling.
+Ask instead of telling.
+If you're certain the delivered work is not good enough give a reason.

 > *'«Is that the best you can do?»
 «Interesting, how do you feel about it?»
 «What does your team think?»
 «Why did you decide to do X in that order?» This creates a dialog, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
 Smart people will get to the same place you were going, or if you are humble enough to listen, you may learn something.'*

-- If you're certain the delivered work is not good enough give a reason.

 > *'«Can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.'*

-HOWEVER... gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
+However gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.

 > *'Delegating isn’t as easy as it looks.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.'*